The official blog of the Lung Institute.

 While it can be challenging to answer the question “how do non-smokers get pulmonary fibrosis,”along with medications and lifestyle strategies, alternative treatments are available.

-Stem cell therapy is distinct from pharmacological medications, which typically only manage symptoms.
+Cellular therapy is distinct from pharmacological medications, which typically only manage symptoms.

-Once returned, stem cells can work to promote healing from within the lungs, potentially improving quality of life.
+Once returned, cells can work to promote healing from within the lungs, potentially improving quality of life.

 Many of our patients report feeling better, seeing improvements in their quality of life and enjoying a more active lifestyle following treatment.